 Unexpected situations or concerns can present in labor that would require a cesarean in labor:

 - Labor is not progressing despite augmentation efforts

 - CPD- cephalopelvic disproportion (when baby’s head does not fit through the pelvis)

-True emergency or stat cesareans are rare happening in less than 1% of all births.
+True emergency or stat cesareans are rare happenings in less than 1% of all births.

 - Placental abruption (the placenta separates from the uterus prematurely)

 - Cord prolapse (the umbilical cord is presenting in front of the baby)

 - Uterine rupture (a tear in the uterine wall)